 Our mini cruise to Orkney and Shetland is one of our most popular tours offering people a rare chance to visit two of the most northerly British Isles.
 The highlight of the tour is undoubtedly the guided excursions on Orkney and Shetland and cruising with Northlink Ferries.
 The delights of this tour are further enhanced with the journey north through the spectacular highlands and the wonderful opportunities for sight-seeing en-route to Perth, where we include a stay of 2 nights.

 Skara Brae • Skaill House • Scapa Flow • Italian Chapel • Ring of Brodgar • Ponies

 Day 1 Travel into Scotland with a first overnight stay in the Glasgow area.

 Day 2 Continue north with a recommended stop in Pitlochry, where an optional distillery visit can be arranged.
 Travel through the mountainous Highlands via the towns of Aviemore and the highland capital of Inverness.
-Time at leisure in Inverness before completing today's journey to the far north town of Thurso.
+Time at leisure in Inverness before completing today's journey to the far north town of Thurso or Wick.

 Day 3 Depart Scrabster at 13.15 with Northlink Ferries on the 90 minute crossing to Stromness.
 A soup and sandwiches lunch will be served en route.
 Reboard the coach in Stromness and meet your local guide.